1998 Speedway Conference League: Conference League Knockout Cup

-The 1998 Conference league Knockout Cup was the first edition of the Knockout Cup for tier three teams.
+The 1998 Conference league Knockout Cup (sponsored by Dunlop) was the first edition of the Knockout Cup for tier three teams.

 In 1995 there had been an Academy League Knockout Cup and in 1996 a Conference League Knockout Cup but due to a merger of the British Leagues, both the 1995 and 1996 editions acted as the second tier of British speedway at the time.